nielsenbe/Spark-Wiki-Parser/README.md

 * Provide Apache Zeppelin notebooks (for Azure HDInsight and AWS EMR) to minimize the hassle.

 ## Requirements
-* An Apache Spark cluster
+* Apache Spark cluster
   * Version 2.0+ (Parser will work with older versions, but all the notebooks are configured for 2.0+)
   * Preferably 40+ cores and 150+ GB RAM
+  * This application will work in local / single node clusters, but may not be performant.
 * Apache Zeppelin
   * Only needed if the notebooks are being utilized.